namecoin/pkcs11mod/README.md

 ## Credits / License

-Original code Copyright Namecoin Developers 2018-2021.
-Licensed under LGPLv3+.
+Original code Copyright Namecoin Developers 2018-2022.
+All code by Bernard Wagner is licensed under LGPLv3+; everything else is licensed under LGPLv2+.
+By submitting a PR, you consent to licensing it under LGPLv2+.

 Based on: